 Most companies are constantly testing their software to fend off any potential attacks to address these exploits.
 When a company finds a vulnerability, they release a patch to fix any security issues.
 That’s why many apps on your phone or laptop frequently request updates.
 You must accept these data patches promptly to increase your security and keep your devices and apps running smoothly.

 Social engineering is the number one cause of data breaches for companies and organizations worldwide.
 Most cybercriminals are good at social engineering since it’s much easier than creating access points to exploit a system.
 Social engineering attacks rely on psychological manipulation to trick users into giving up their credentials.
 These attacks are carried out using emails, SMS messages, social networks, and even calls.

 The best way to prevent social engineering attacks is to pay close attention to all requests made in any suspicious emails, calls, or messages.
 No company asks for login information or personal data, especially not banks or payment platforms.
-Look at small details such as grammar and syntaxes.
+Look at small details such as grammar and syntax.
 If you’re being called, take note of the requested details but never divulge sensitive info over the phone.
 Most social engineering scams are run outside of the USA by people pretending to be representative of a company you deal with consistently.

 Phishing, Malware, and Ransomware

 When identifying what the most common cause of data breach is, it always boils down to any of these three.
 Phishing is a social engineering attack where cybercriminals manipulate their victims into giving up their personal information.
 Phishing scams are conducted mainly by email, often appealing to your sense of urgency or desire to win or receive mega prizes.